LiamMcGarry/solid-state-chemistry-analysis/README.md

 # 🧪 Solid-State Chemistry Analysis

 This project demonstrates basic data analysis and visualization of X-ray diffraction (XRD) data using Python.
-It is designed to showcase coding proficiency, good documentation practices, and interest in computational chemistry.
+It is designed to showcase coding proficiency, good documentation practices, and interest in solid-state chemistry.

 ---